 Thermic Effect of Food (TEF)

 Protein has a higher thermic effect compared to fats and carbohydrates.
 The thermic effect of food refers to the energy required by the body to digest, absorb, and process nutrients.
 Protein requires more energy to metabolize, which can boost the body’s metabolic rate after consumption.
-This process enhances caloric burn, making protein a key player in weight management and metabolic health.
+This makes protein a key player in weight management and metabolic health.

 Muscle Maintenance and Growth

 Muscle tissue is metabolically active, meaning it burns calories even at rest.
 Protein is essential for building and maintaining muscle mass.
-By supporting muscle synthesis, protein not only helps increase muscle mass but also maintains a higher basal metabolic rate (BMR).
-This is why individuals with more muscle mass typically have a faster metabolism.
+By supporting muscle synthesis, protein helps increase muscle mass and maintain a higher basal metabolic rate.
+Learn more about protein needs for women and how muscle mass affects metabolism.

 Protein’s Role in Gluconeogenesis

 Gluconeogenesis is a metabolic process where the body converts non-carbohydrate sources, like amino acids from protein, into glucose.
-This process is crucial during times when carbohydrates are not readily available.
-By providing a steady supply of glucose through gluconeogenesis, protein helps maintain energy levels and metabolic stability, especially important during fasting states or low-carb diets.
+This is crucial during times when carbohydrates are limited.
+Protein helps maintain stable energy levels, especially during low-carb diets.
+Read more about protein and blood sugar control.

 Protein and Hormonal Balance